vanreeslab/murphy/doc/ghost.md

 ### Improvement lists and todo
 - use the MPI_DataType everywhere when possible.
 It is a wonderfull abstraction of the memory block and also it provides a great way of copying non-continuous datas
 - the computation of the coarse indexed is really annoying and not very usefull, maybe we can change it?
 - the ghost list is actually linked uniquely to the GridBlock instead of the ghost itself.
-Hence we might want to include it in the
+Hence we might want to include it in the GridBlock, alike the ghost ptr, so that we avoid double allocation as well.